sanger/limber/docs/pipelines_yaml_files.md

 All filters must be fulfilled for a pipeline to be considered valid.

+For branching pipelines with identical filters, you are strongly encouraged to use yaml anchors to share the filter between pipelines.
+See the relationships section below for more details, and an example.

 #### library_pass

 library_pass indicates the plate purposes for which the Lims should suggest the